-This one-day interfaith symposium on Nonviolence in World Religions will explore peacemaking, nonviolence, forgiveness, and justice in seven major religious traditions.
+This one-day interfaith symposium on Nonviolence in World Religions explored traditions of peacemaking, nonviolence, forgiveness, and justice in seven major religions.

-This symposium will give prominence to the transformative teachings and practices within each of the major world religions while helping us grow in our knowledge of how all faith traditions have the capacity to transform human consciousness and promote peace throughout the world.
+Overall this symposium contributed to increasing the understanding of how all faith traditions have the capacity to transform human consciousness and promote peace throughout the world.

-This event is co-sponsored by the Marquette University Center for Peacemaking, the Office of the Associate Provost for Diversity and Inclusion, the Edward D. Simmons Religious Commitment Fund, the Peace Studies Major, and the U.S. Institute of Peace.
+We are grateful for the contributions of the Office of the Associate Provost for Diversity and Inclusion, the Edward D. Simmons Religious Commitment Fund, the Peace Studies Major, and the U.S. Institute of Peace.

 Negotiating in a Polarized Society